BikerSam86/phi-field_correction/index.md

 ## 2. Axiomatic Foundations

-The Phi-Field framework is defined by three core axioms:
+The Phi-Field framework is defined by four core axioms:

 ### 1. Zero-Diameter Entities in Their Own Frame